Vaccine Info

 Share

-M-M-R®II Vaccine 2023
+M-M-R®II Vaccine 2024

 Merck's M-M-R® II vaccine is known as the Measles, Mumps, and Rubella Virus Vaccine Live, which contains weakened forms of measles, mumps, and rubella.
-The M-M-R II vaccine (Priorix, MMRVAXPRO) works by helping the human immune system protect itself from these viruses, says the company.
+The company says the M-M-R II vaccine (MMRVAXPRO) works by helping the human immune system protect itself from these viruses.
 The vaccine's active ingredients include weakened measles, mumps, and rubella viruses.
+The inactive ingredients include sorbitol, sucrose, hydrolyzed gelatin, recombinant human albumin, fetal bovine serum, and other buffer media ingredients.

 Clinical studies of 284 triple-seronegative children between 11 months to 7 years of age demonstrated that M-M-R II is highly immunogenic and generally well-tolerated.
 A single injection of the vaccine-induced measles hemagglutination-inhibition (HI) antibodies in 95% of the participants, mumps-neutralizing antibodies in 96%, and rubella HI antibodies in 99% of susceptible persons in these studies.
 However, a small percentage (1%-5%) of vaccinees may fail to seroconvert after the primary dose.
 The most common side effect of vaccination with M-M-R II is pain at the shot site for a short time.
 Other side effects may include fever or rash.
-The anatomical therapeutic chemical code: J07BD52.
+The anatomical therapeutic chemical code is J07BD52.

-The M-M-R II vaccine was developed by Maurice Hilleman and was licensed for use by Merck in 1971.
 For 130 years, Merck (known as MSD outside of the US and Canada) has been inventing for life, bringing forward medicines and vaccines for many of the world's most challenging diseases to pursue their mission to save and improve lives.

 M-M-R II Price